You already have a business plan. All you need to do is pitch it to some investors and convince them to invest in your business.

 Lastly, don’t forget to show your audience the results.
 Build your credibility further by showing them positive results as well as your determination to get the job done.

-The manner you present your pitch will leave an impression -positive, negative, neutral – to your audience.
+The manner you present your pitch will leave an impression -positive, negative, neutral – on your audience.
 What matters most is that you present your pitch with genuineness, clarity, and confidence.
 All of this can be done through a compelling story and by listening to your audience as well.